Frequently Asked Questions

 6. My dog has never boarded or socialised with other dogs before.
 Have you got any advice?

 We would recommend bringing your dog in for Doggie Daycare or for a short overnight stay (1 or 2 nights) before they board for a longer period so that they can get to know the facility, the staff and the routines.
-It also allows us to see the dog’s temperament and mix them with a pack.
+It also allows us to see the dog’s temperament and mix them with a play group.

 7. Should my pet be neutered to enjoy a better boarding or Doggie Daycare experience?